Meaning: a park; generally with the article, “the park”

-A prominent headland of Central Palestine, consisting of several connected hills extending from the plain of Esdraelon to the sea, a distance of some 12 miles or more.
-At the east end, in its highest part, it is 1,728 feet high, and at the west end it forms a promontory to the bay of Acre about 600 feet above the sea.
-It lay within the tribe of Asher.
+At the east end, at its highest part, it is 1,792 feet (546 meters) high, and at the west end it forms a promontory to the bay of Acre about 600 feet above the sea.
+In biblical times, it lay within the tribe of Asher.

-It was here, at the east end of the ridge, at a place called el-Mukhrakah (i.e., the place of burning), that Elijah brought back the people to their allegiance to God, and slew the prophets of Baal (1 Kings 18).
+It was on Carmel, at the east end of the ridge, at a place called el-Mukhrakah (i.e., the place of burning), that Elijah brought back the people to their allegiance to God, and slew the evil false prophets of Baal (1 Kings 18).
 Here were consumed the “fifties” of the royal guard; and here also Elisha received the visit of the bereaved mother whose son was restored by him to life (2 Kings 4:25-37).